dktr0/EspGrid/INSTALLING.md

 ## Installing EspGrid from prebuilt binaries

 The quickest way to get started with EspGrid is to download a prebuilt binary.
-Recent binary builds of EspGrid for OS X and Windows are usually available here: http://esp.mcmaster.ca/?page_id=1759
+Recent binary builds of EspGrid for OS X and Windows are available here: <https://github.com/d0kt0r0/EspGrid/releases>

 ## Additional installation steps on Windows